toumorokoshi/transmute-core/docs/function.rst

 ======================================
-Writing transmute-compatible Functions
+Writing transmute-compatible functions
 ======================================

 .. _functions:

+.. note:: in general, this section is broadly applicable to all transmute frameworks.

-functions are converted to APIs by using an intermediary TransmuteFunction object.
+Functions are converted to APIs by using an intermediary TransmuteFunction object.

 A transmute function is identical to a standard Python function, with the addition of a few details: